Department of Agriculture and Water Resources, August 2017

 Rural Financial Counselling Service

 The Rural Financial Counselling Service (RFCS) provides free financial counselling to farmers, fishers, forest growers and harvesters and small related businesses who are suffering financial hardship and have no alternative sources of impartial support.
+There are currently approximately 130 rural financial counsellors across the country.
 For more information on the RFCS programme, call 1800 686 175 or visit